 What happens on a network has always been an interest of mine.
 In graduate school in the 1980s, I worked on networking software.
 Later I used software protocol analyzers such as netwatch (later the commercial LANWatch) to dissect packets.
-A few years ago I contributed to what is now the Wireshark protocol analyzer.
+Finally, a few years ago, I contributed to what is now the Wireshark protocol analyzer.
 Lanwatch uses a windowing interface to display networking packets.
 Sometimes, though, that may be impossible or inappropriate.

-ngrep is a much smaller tool than tshark.
-It supports the decoding of fewer protocols but was designed for a particular case.
+ngrep is a much smaller tool than Tshark.
+It supports decoding fewer protocols but was designed for a particular case.
 Its goal was to allow a user to specify particular packets for which to search.
-While tshark supports search, ngrep is very straightforward.
-It uses a search pattern description similar to the grep family of search tools as opposed to the format of tshark/Wireshark which is more familiar to programmers.
-For instance when looking for either 'best' or 'worst' one would use "best|worst" in ngrep and "best || worst" in a Wireshark display filter.
+While Tshark supports search, ngrep is very straightforward.
+It uses a search pattern description similar to the grep family of search tools instead of the format of Tshark/Wireshark, which is more familiar to programmers.
+For instance, when looking for either 'best' or 'worst', one would use "best|worst" in ngrep and "best || worst" in a Wireshark display filter.
 There are a few examples in the Wikipedia article.
 I use ngrep for finding or capturing specific packets quickly.

 tcpdump was the protocol analyzer/packet dumping tool for UNIX and UNIX-like systems for years.
 Today it is primarily used to capture packets or as a "quick and dirty" solution when neither of the other tools is available.

 Each of these tools is a bit different from the others.
-As I noted I tend to use tshark or ngrep these days a lot more than I use tcpdump when I need a text-based tool.
-These are all valuable tools for the network administrator or technician's toolbox.[:]
+For example, as I noted, I tend to use Tshark or ngrep these days a lot more than I use tcpdump when I need a text-based tool.
+Nevertheless, these are all valuable tools for the network administrator or technician's toolbox.

 This piece was originally posted on Oct 12, 2021, and has been refreshed with updated styling.